 Let us not forget that the gluteus maximus has lots of work to do.
 It’s what keeps your trunk straight in a standing posture, and it helps move the hips and thighs.
 It’s also the biggest muscle in the body, so when these muscles are weak (there’s one on each side), it leads to compensatory movements that cause injury.
 In studying cadavers, Dr. Tyna Moore has even found that the ones who suffered from back issues had pancake-flat butt tissue.

 “There are seven primal patterns of movement.
 The human body was designed to push, pull, bend, twist, squat, lunge and gait,” says Gough.
 “Butt amnesia often becomes evident in your squat pattern.
 Good squat mechanics allow you to pick up a heavy case of water, keep it close to your hips and activate your glutes to stabilize your back.
 However, if it’s not in good shape, that’s when pain or injuries occur.”

 To develop a functionally strong body, it’s best to focus on these movement patterns rather than isolated muscle groups.

-“It’s absolutely essential that you’re doing something to work on movement patterns to stay strong, safe and mobile, especially if you’re over the age of 40,” said Gough.
+“It’s absolutely essential that you’re doing something to work on movement patterns to stay strong, safe and mobile, especially if you’re over the age of 40,” says Gough.

 And as a golfer, it’s even moreso important.
 Your hamstrings and lower back will pay the price when your glutes are slacking.
 Plus, according to Golf.com, active glutes can actually help stabilize your lower body in the golf swing and assist the entire swing motion to help you create your maximum speed.